hagretek/hagretek.github.io/README.md

 **but in case you haven't changed your mind and want to continue, here is the content you can see on my website:**
 - videogame soundtracks
+- books found in Skyrim, in A5 format (not yet complete)